maestroaspect/mystreampro/README.md

 # MyStreamPro Viewer
-My working version of the Firestorm Viewer preconfigured for MyStreamPro Grid.
+Working version of the Firestorm Viewer preconfigured for MyStreamPro Grid.